-Prayer Requests for Dakota Miller, Boy Who Accidentally Shot Himself-Outdated!
+Prayer Request for Dakota Miller, Boy Who Accidentally Shot Himself

 Prayer requests are circulating on social media for a 13-year-old boy named Dakota Miller from Greenup, Kentucky, who accidentally shot himself.

-We can confirm, however, that prayer requests for shooting victim Dakota Miller are authentic.
-The community of Greenup, Kentucky, held a vigil and called for prayers on May 17, shortly after Miller was critically injured in an accidental shooting, WSAZ reports:
+We can confirm that prayer requests for Dakota Miller of Greenup, Kentucky are authentic.
+The community held a vigil and called for prayers on May 17, 2017, shortly after Miller was critically injured, local station WSAZ reported:

 Friends and family gathered in the bleachers at Greenup County High School Wednesday evening to pray for Dakota Miller.

 “It’s been a lot of tears every day and crying myself to sleep,” friend Haley Chapman said.